-Use of loft space, communal cupboards and other communal spaces
+Use of loft space, communal cupboards, and other communal spaces

 4.66 Health and safety and fire risk management is a priority for the council.
-As a result, tenants in flats or in independent retirement living schemes are not permitted to access or use loft space without prior written authorisation.
+As a result, tenants in flats or IRL schemes are not permitted to access or use loft space in any circumstance.

-4.67 Tenants living in flats or in independent retirement living schemes are also not permitted to store items in communal cupboard space.
+4.67 Tenants living in flats or IRL schemes are not permitted to store items in communal cupboard space without permission.
 If tenants living in flats have been allocated a cupboard or shed in communal areas, they must ensure this is well managed, that combustible or other high-risk items are not stored and must not run any utility supply to the facility.